 Other types of door:

-For old, solid wood doors, several treatments are available to the buyer:
+For antique, solid wood doors, several services are available to the buyer:

 Doors sold as a series have greater value than isolated specimens.